kcartlidge/Newt/README.md

 The above is an example connection string, not a revealed secret.
 This environment variable is also used by the auto-generated EF Core data context.

+On Windows if you use the `set` command rather than `export` then ensure you don't accidentally include the double quotes (`"`) surrounding the value.
+If you do, you'll get a message similar to "*Format of the initialization string does not conform to specification starting at index ...*" - in which case the simple solution is to use the Control Panel to set the Environment Variable value.

 If you don't have a published Newt binary in your path you can run it from source:

 ``` shell